 - And for more technical issues that arise, learn the most common issues and take best-action steps for the most common solutions

-For more tips and tricks from Todd and Bryce, as well as an in-depth discussion with real-life troubleshooting scenarios, register for JNUC and access this on-demand session at your convenience.
+For more tips and tricks from Todd and Bryce, as well as an in-depth discussion with real-life troubleshooting scenarios, you can now watch this session on demand.